Nicolas Capt is a founding partner of HEPTAGONE Digital Management and Security.

 Having passed his bar exams when working for the firm Loroch, Elaim & Associés in 2008, he then worked for four years as an associate with two well established commercial law firms, first with Ming Halperin Burger Inaudi, then with Bonnant Warluzel & Associés.

-A founding partner of the firm Capt & Wyss in Geneva in 2012, Nicolas has since developed a flourishing practice in all legal issues relating to information technology and the media in general, whether on a advisory or dispute resolution basis.
+A founding partner of the firm Capt & Wyss in Geneva in 2012, Nicolas Capt continues his practice today with the firm Quinze Cours des Bastions in Geneva, of which he is a founding partner.
+He is developing a flourishing practice in all legal issues relating to information technology and the media in general, whether on a advisory or dispute resolution basis.
 Registered at the Paris Bar (UE lawyers list), he also acts in France on behalf of his clients.

 He has in particular developed a specialisation in the area of online reputations (right to be forgotten, identity theft, defence of online presence) and the management thereof, providing these services to institutions, companies and to those private individuals who are particularly liable to be exposed to such issues.